When working remotely, there are some things to keep in mind to remain compliant and productive.

 Reach out to your clients to let them know that you are conducting business as usual as much as possible, and inform them know about any service changes or updates that will affect their accounts.
-Everyone is understandably worried, and will appreciate calm, measured and supportive responses.
+Everyone is understandably worried and will appreciate the calm, measured, and supportive responses.

 This is a strange time.
 Stay safe, and keep compliant while working from home.

 - FINRA Crackdown — Outside Business Activities - September 7, 2023

 - Georgia Advisor Restores Public Record With Termination Expungement - September 5, 2023

 - Is FINRA’s small firm governor election process truly fair and transparent? - August 29, 2023